Skip to main content

 dwi_path: The path to the diffusion-weighted image (DWI) data in NIfTI format.
 This data contains the preprocessed diffusion-weighted volumes acquired from your imaging study.

-bvals_path: The path to the b-values file corresponding to the DWI data, in ms/µm².
+bvals_path: The path to the file containing the b-value of each volume in the DWI data, in ms/µm².
 B-values specify the strength and timing of diffusion sensitization gradients for each volume in the DWI data.

-td_path: The path to the diffusion time (td) / Δ file, in ms. This file provides information about Δ for each volume in the DWI data. Δ is the time at the beginning of the second gradient pulse.
+delta_path: The path to the file containing the Δ of each volume in the DWI data, in ms. Δ is the time at the beginning of the second gradient pulse in the PGSE sequence.

 small_delta (float): The value of δ in your protocol, in ms. δ is the duration of a gradient pulse.
 A future update will allow multiple δ in the protocol.